Skip to content

 • Knowing how to access UEFI BIOS helps you customize and fix your device.

-UEFI BIOS is the system that controls how your computer starts up and manages its hardware, and you can access it in Windows 11 using keyboard keys, Advanced Startup, or a command.
+UEFI BIOS controls how your computer starts and manages its hardware.
+You can access it in Windows 11 using keyboard keys during startup, through the Advanced Startup menu, or by using a special command.
+Knowing how to get into UEFI BIOS helps you customize and fix your device.

 Why is UEFI not showing in BIOS?